TIBCOSoftware/snappydata/docs/streamingWithSQL.md

     dStream.foreachDataFrame(_.write.insertInto("yourTableName"))
 ```

-## Dynamic(ad-hoc) Conitnous queries
+## Dynamic(ad-hoc) Continuous queries
-Unlike Spark streaming, you do not need to register all your stream output transformations (which is continous query in this case) before the start of StreamingContext.
+Unlike Spark streaming, you do not need to register all your stream output transformations (which is a continuous query in this case) before the start of StreamingContext.
 The CQs can be registered even after the [SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.streaming.SnappyStreamingContext) has started.

 ## What is currently out-of-scope?
-Continous Queries through command line(Snappy-Shell)
+Continuous Queries through command line(Snappy-Shell)